INTRODUCTION TO LODGE OF ST MARK

 The Lodge celebrated its Fiftieth Anniversary in the Millennium Year 2000 and continues as a very happy and healthy Lodge, with many distinguished Brethren having served as its Worshipful Master.
 It now looks forward to its Seventy Fifth Anniversary in 2025.

-For information regarding how Freemasonry and the Lodge of St Mark encourages and operates charitable giving, please refer to the Charity page of this website and also use the links to other websites provided under that page.
+For information regarding how Freemasonry and the Lodge of St Mark encourages and operates charitable giving, please refer to the Charity section under the Freemasonry page of this website and also use the links to other websites provided under that section.
 Those links have also been included below if you would like immediate access.

 – The Cornwallis East Kent Freemasons’ Charity– click here